ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 quasi-identifier (e.g., income) or perturbing a sensitive variable prevent attribute disclosure.

-As this practice guide is written around the use of the *sdcMicro* package, we discuss only SDC methods that are implemented in the *sdcMicro* package or can be easily implemented in *R*.
-These are the most commonly applied methods from the literature and used in most agencies experienced in using these methods. :numref:`tab51` gives an overview of the SDC methods discussed in this guide, their classification, types of data to which they are applicable and their function names in the *sdcMicro* package.
+This theory guide discusses the most commonly applied methods from the literature and used in most agencies experienced in using these methods. :numref:`tab51` gives an overview of the SDC methods discussed in this guide, their classification, types of data to which they are applicable.

 .. _tab51: